-If you do not want to have your vote applied to the undirected shares, you should check the box marked "I decline."
+If you do not want to have your vote applied to the undirected shares, you must so indicate when you vote.
 Otherwise, the trustee will automatically apply your voting preferences to the undirected shares proportionally with all other participants who elected to have their votes applied in this manner.